Contents

 When it comes to buying swords, you have a huge array of choices.
 Many training swords are good options, but there are also many makers and models to be avoided.

-Plastic swords
+Plastic training swords

 The Red Dragon synthetic longswords are what we have for loaner swords at the club.
 They are light, they are flexible, and they are balanced nicely.
 They are not very expensive.